-X-linked agammaglobulinemia (Bruton's disease) is a hereditary immunodeficiency disorder due to an abnormality in the X chromosome.
-It results in few or no B cells (lymphocytes) and very low levels of antibodies (immunoglobulins).
+X-linked agammaglobulinemia (Bruton disease) is a hereditary immunodeficiency disorder due to a mutation in a gene on the X (sex) chromosome.
+The disorder results in no B cells (lymphocytes) and very low levels of or no antibodies (immunoglobulins).

-Blood tests are done to measure immunoglobulin and antibody levels and the number of B cells.
+Blood tests are done to measure immunoglobulin levels and the number of B cells.

 Infusions of immune globulin are given throughout life to provide the missing antibodies and thus help prevent infections.
 Antibiotics are promptly given to treat bacterial infections and may be given continuously.
 Despite these measures, chronic sinus and lung infections often develop.

 With early diagnosis and treatment, life span is often unaffected, unless brain infections develop.

 Last full review/revision February 2014 by James Fernandez, MD, PhD